 - Sifting the matcha and cocoa powder before adding them to their respective mixes truly makes for a more even, smooth texture.

 - For the plant-based creamer, I love using organic soy creamer.
 I have even tried the vanilla kind added in and that is my favorite!
-If you decide to go with a plant milk over a creamer, I’d try a thicker one like oat or cashew vs. almond milk to maintain the perfect fudgey texture.
+If you decide to go with plant-based milk over a creamer, I’d try a thicker one like oat or cashew vs. almond milk to maintain the perfect fudgy texture.

 - When you are making your frosting, store the mixing bowl in the fridge for 20-30 minutes before- this leads to an even better frosting and more of a “whipped” feeling